itsNas/front_end_assigment/README.md

 ## Contact

-For any inquiries or feedback, feel free to reach out to me at [your.email@example.com](mailto:nbensaloji@gmail.com).
-You can also visit my portfolio at [Your Portfolio URL](https://github.com/itsNas).
+For any inquiries or feedback, feel free to reach out to me at [nbensaloji@gmail.com](mailto:nbensaloji@gmail.com).
+You can also visit my portfolio at [Github](https://github.com/itsNas).

 ---